General Mills Awarded Asia's 12th Best Workplaces 2021 by Great Place to Work(R)

 This recognition is a testimony to General Mills continued focus on fostering an inclusive and value-based company culture

-TAIPEI, Aug.
-23, 2021 /PRNewswire/ -- General Mills Taiwan - a part of US-based Fortune 500, General Mills, Inc. - has been recognized among Asia's Best Workplaces 2021 across Asia, Middle East and Africa (AMEA) region by the prestigious international consulting firm Great Place to Work® (GPTW) Institute.
-General Mills improved its ranking this year by 10 places to the 12th position among a total of 30 international companies.
+SEOUL, South Korea, Aug.
+23, 2021 /PRNewswire/ -- General Mills Korea – a part of the US-based Fortune 500 Company, General Mills, Inc. -- has been recognized among Asia's Best Workplaces 2021 across Asia, Middle East and Africa (AMEA) by the prestigious international consulting firm Great Place to Work® (GPTW) Institute.
+General Mills improved its ranking this year by 10 places to the 12th position among a total of 30 multinational companies.

 This recognition is based on confidential survey data assessing employee experiences of trust, innovation, company values and leadership.
 General Mills was also evaluated on how well it is creating a For AllTM workplace experience, inclusive of all employees no matter who they are or what they do.